gowerrobert/StochOpt.jl/README.md

 to include new objective function, see load_logistic.jl and copy the same structure

 # Adding new methods
 to include a new method X, you need to write a descent_X.jl and boot_X.jl function.
-See descent_grad and boot_grad for an example
+See descent_grad and boot_grad for an example.
+I also recommend writing your type and including it in StochOpt or using one of the types there defined already.

 # References